rinnaaza/bridge-api-assignment/README.md

 npm start
 ```

-A file named `bridge-api-results.son` will be generated and will appear in the root of the repository.
+A file named `bridge-api-results.json` will be generated and will appear in the root of the repository.

 ![alt text](./documentation/terminal-command.png)